-Certain Companies designate a senior member who generally is an Ex-Director of their Board as 'Chairman Emeritus' which is a designation used to indicate respect for his contribution.
+Certain Companies designate a senior member who generally is an Ex-Director or former Chairman of their Board as 'Chairman Emeritus' which is a designation used to indicate respect for his contribution.
 However, in some cases, the person to be appointed as Chairman Emeritus is not a director on the Board, however, he may be privy to the Board discussions.
 SES understands that while on one hand, his experience and knowledge will benefit the Company, since this is not a legally recognized position, there is no accountability on the person so appointed under the law.
 SES in such case will consider the appointment on case to case basis, based on the profile of the person who is proposed to be appointed so.
-SES as a Policy would raise concern if an existing Board member is proposed to be appointed as a 'Chairman Emeritus'.